-17.6 Create the Actor
+17.8 Create the Actor

 Next, create an actor referring to the Docker repository above.
-Also, pass the JSON file containing environment variables:

 After a few seconds, the actor should be in state "READY", meaning it is ready to accept and process messages.
 Verbosely show the actor metadata to see that it's status is "READY", it is pointing to the correct docker image, and that it received the environment variables from environment.json: